-Brides have been carrying bouquets since ancient times, and while the style of these floral arrangements has changed throughout the years, there are a few main types that women choose to incorporate on their wedding day.
-From classic round bouquets to stylish cascading arrangements, the choice you make will likely complement the formality of your celebration, as well as your wedding theme and venue.
-Your floral designer can help you select which one is right for you, but we've also gathered some inspiration to ignite your interest.
+Brides have been carrying wedding bouquets since ancient times, and while the style of these wedding floral arrangements has changed throughout the years, there are a few main types of flowers that women choose to incorporate on their wedding day for their flower bouquet.
+From classic round wedding bouquets to stylish cascading arrangements, the choice you make will likely complement the formality of your wedding celebration, as well as your wedding theme and wedding venue.
+Your floral designer can help you select which one is right for you, but we've also gathered some inspiration to ignite your floral interest.

-You may have a particular flower that you want showcased in your bridal bouquet – and this can influence which type you choose.
-Roses and peonies work extremely well for round bouquets, while brides who want to focus on greenery may choose a cascade style or arm sheath for a more glamorous celebration, or a hand-tied bouquet that fits beautifully with an alfresco ceremony or rustic fête.
-Others decide on their bouquet style first – perhaps you've always envisioned walking down the aisle with a perfect round arrangement of orchids.
-For these brides, we recommend letting your florist know so they can recommend the blooms that will work well depending on color choices, season, etc.
+You may have a particular flower that you want showcased in the bridal bouquet for your wedding– and this can certainly influence which type of wedding bouquet you choose.
+Roses, spray roses, garden roses, and peonies work extremely well for round wedding bouquets, while brides who want to focus on greenery may choose a cascade style or arm sheath for a more glamorous wedding celebration, or a hand-tied wedding bouquet that fits beautifully with an alfresco garden ceremony or rustic fête.

-Take a look at some of the most popular wedding bouquet styles, below!
+Take a look at some of the most popular wedding bouquet styles and wedding flowers, below!
 To get more wedding floral inspiration, click the link below each wedding photo of bridal bouquets to view the rest of the real wedding celebrations that incorporated these gorgeous bouquet ideas.

 One of the most popular types of wedding bouquets is the round style – a very classic bouquet with lush blooms.
-While most round bouquets showcase one type of blossom, such as roses or peonies, many brides feature a variety of flowers with a similar look, such as ranunculus, garden roses, or other popular wedding flowers.
-These types of arrangements don't have to be monochromatic either – feel free to mix up the colors!
-Photo by Duke Photography; Planning & Design by Tessa Lyn Events; Venue: Four Seasons Hotel Los Angeles at Beverly Hills
+While most round wedding bouquets showcase one type of flower, such as roses or peonies, many brides feature a variety of flowers with a similar look, such as ranunculus, garden roses, or other popular wedding flowers.
+These types of arrangements don't have to be monochromatic either – feel free to mix up the color of your wedding flowers!
+Photo by Duke Photography; Planning & Design by Tessa Lyn Events; From Real Wedding: Jewish Ceremony + Classic Ballroom Reception in Beverly Hills

-Also known as a pageant-style bouquet or arm sheath, these gorgeous arrangements feature long-stem flowers and foliage that the bride cradles in her arms.
-It's elegant for a modern wedding and allows the bride's dress to take center stage in a fun way since these flower bouquets are held off to the side.
+Also known as a pageant-style wedding bouquet or arm sheath, these gorgeous wedding arrangements feature long-stem flowers and foliage or verdure that the bride cradles in her arms.
+It's an elegant look for a modern or classic wedding and also allows the bride's wedding dress to take center stage in a fun way since these flower bouquets are held off to the side.
 Photo by Justine Ungaro; From Real Wedding: Modern Wedding at Historic Washington, D.C.
 Ballroom

-Also known as a kissing ball, a pomander bouquet features a tightly arranged sphere of flowers that's held with a loop of decorative ribbon.
+Also known as a kissing ball, a pomander wedding bouquet features a tightly arranged sphere of flowers that's held with a loop of decorative ribbon.
 It's mostly carried by flower girls as it's easy to hold – plus it looks adorable!
 However, we've also seen a number of wedding ceremonies showcase this type of floral arrangement as décor, with flowers suspended from trees or even shepherd hooks along the wedding aisle.
 Photo by Images by Berit, Inc.; From Real Wedding: East Coast Countryside Wedding with Vintage Details

-Also known as a glamelia bouquet, these arrangements feature individual petals that are designed to look like one large flower bouquet.
+Also known as a glamelia bouquet, these floral arrangements feature individual flower petals that are designed to look like one large flower bouquet.
 This type of wedding bouquet is quite popular for brides to hold, as well as bridesmaids.
 They can look lovely for a classic wedding or even a modern wedding celebration.
 The extended flower petals also create a nice display for photos of your wedding ring!
 Photo by Studio This Is; From Real Wedding: Glamorous City-Style Real Wedding at a Luxury Hotel in Chicago

-These types of bouquets are popular for a number of wedding styles, but they're mostly used for boho-chic and rustic fêtes.
-The casual, loose look appears freshly picked from the garden, which also beautifully complements an alfresco ceremony.
+These types of wedding bouquets are popular for a number of wedding styles and colorful bouquet looks, but they're mostly used for boho-chic and rustic wedding fêtes.
+The casual, loose look showcases flowers that appear freshly picked from the garden, which also beautifully complements an alfresco wedding ceremony.
 Photo by Ryan Ray Photography; From Real Wedding: Outdoor Wedding with Vibrant Pink + Orange Décor in California

-This particular wedding bouquet – ideal for a tropical bouquet – features three stems, but it provides the same look as a single-stem arrangement.
-Often a great choice for small-budget weddings, brides can carry just one long-stemmed bloom that can make quite a statement.
+This particular wedding bouquet – ideal for a tropical bouquet – features three stems, but it provides the same look as a single-stem wedding flower arrangement.
+Often a great choice for small-budget weddings, brides can carry just one long-stemmed flower that can make quite a statement.
 We love when brides use larger flowers, such as king protea, lilies, peonies, or even tropical leaves in lieu of flowers.
 Photo by Kir2ben Photography; From Real Wedding: A Millennial Blogger's Festive Post-Wedding Styled Shoot in Florida

-Since many brides feel that a bouquet covers the most beautiful part of their dress, a recent trend is the arm bouquet.
-Showcasing the same blooms that would appear in a traditional arrangement, this one wraps around the arm with ribbon to stay out of the way, so the bride is free to greet her wedding guests.
+Since many brides feel that a large flower wedding bouquet covers the most beautiful part of their wedding dress, a recent trend is the arm bouquet.
+Showcasing the same flowers that would appear in a traditional floral arrangement, this style wraps around the arm with ribbon to stay out of the way, so the bride is free to greet her wedding guests.
 Photo by Christine Bentley Photography; From Real Wedding: Real Housewives of Orange County: Tamra Barney's California Wedding

-This final popular wedding bouquet doesn't even feature blooms.
-A great choice for brides who want to keep their wedding bouquet as a keepsake for years to come, jewelry and brooches are arranged into a round bouquet-like shape in lieu of fresh flowers.
+This final popular wedding bouquet doesn't even feature flowers.
+A great choice for brides who want to keep their wedding bouquets as a keepsake for years to come after the wedding, jewelry and brooches can be arranged into a round wedding bouquet-like shape in lieu of fresh flowers.
 This look is especially popular for vintage-inspired weddings since the wedding arrangements can often include family heirlooms.
 Photo by KLK Photography; From Real Wedding: Greek Orthodox Church Ceremony + Glamorous Purple & Gold Reception